ben-razor/near-karts/README.md

 ## Concept

-Equip and pimp your 3D NEAR Kart NFT in the garage
+Equip and pimp a 3D NEAR Kart NFT
 Mint it on the NEAR blockchain for 0.1 NEAR

 **Battles**